AinulMr/Data-Exploration_COVID-19/README.md

 2. Which country has the highest Death percentage based on COVID-19 cases?
 3. How did COVID-19 cases grow in Indonesia in 2020?
 4. How do total COVID-19 cases, total deaths, and vaccination rates compare across continents or geographic regions?
 Are there significant differences between these regions?

+## Analysis method
+I use SQL Server Management Studio and Tableau for the Analysis
+1. SQL Server Management Studio is used for data cleaning, joining tables, manipulation of data and aggregation of data
+2. Tableau is used to create a better look for the data and informative visualizations.

+## Data Pre-processing
+In this section, we are required to tidy the data first before we get initial insight from the Exploratory Data Analysis step
+1. Import required main data tables like Covid Deaths and Covid Vaccinations
+2. Deleting Irrelevant Rows
+3. Change the data type
+4. Select the required variable
+5. Dealing with Null values

+## SQL Script
+Here is my whole SQL script for this project. []

+## Analysis and Conclusion